Lux3n-git/luxclient/misc/jargon2.md

     Mana/Meme Mana/MM:
         Virtual fuel for pearls, bound to a namelayer group.
 Can be obtained once a day by running /manaclaim, yielding more mana per day if you claim it every day.
+    Plugin:
+        A modification on the server to allow custom mechanics like reinforcements, factories, random respawn locations, etc. without requiring changes to the Minecraft client.